A Utah mom who wrote kids' book on grief after husband died killed him for money, prosecutors say

 Body camera video shown in court from Summit County Sheriff’s Deputy Vincent Nguyen showed Richins distraught as she told police that her husband had chest pain before he went to sleep and may have taken a THC gummy.
 She said her husband had no history of illicit drug use.

 “My husband’s active.
 He didn’t just die in his sleep.
-This is insane,” she said on the recording.”
+This is insane,” she said in the video.

+Richins appeared to be in pajamas as paramedics worked to resuscitate her husband in a nearby room, the video showed.
+She held her head in her hands at times and paced around while talking to a deputy and family members who later arrived, the video showed.

+Eric Richins’ sister testified that she rushed to his house after hearing from another family member that he wasn’t breathing.
+Richins-Benson said she ran inside and locked eyes with Richins, who shook her head.

 Empty pill bottles and marijuana gummies